K-Schriber/Year-two-Unit-1/Unit_4_project/README.md

 - Token-based authentication

 # Memes database
 The memes.database which is ran through the driver SQLlite stores all the information from memes to users information.
-To intialise my program (python.file) with the database I first need to connect to it.
+To access/query/add/delete data I first need to connect to my program (python.file) with the database.
 The function [get_db] below connects to the database [^1] .
 It ensures that a single connection is used per request to avoid opening multiple connections to the database.
 ```.py
 def get_db():
     db = getattr(g, '_database', None) #defines the db as database, also utalizes an object provided by flask called g to store data during lifetime of request [^1]